 Shorts or Slacks: Navy uniform shorts or long pants (no name brand labels, e.g., Dockers, Nautica, Duckhead, Polo, Hilfiger) are required.
-Pre- $k - 1^{st}$ grade may wear elastic waistband uniform shorts.
+Pre-k2-1st grade may wear elastic waistband uniform shorts.
 No holes in pants.
 Pants must be worn at the waist.
 In cold weather, boys may wear their navy-blue long uniform pants.
-Long uniform pants are required for Mass.

-Sweatpants: Patriot Sweatpants (purchased at The Old School) may be worn to school Tuesday-Friday from November-March regardless of the temperature.
+Sweatpants: Patriot Sweatpants (purchased from our Spirit Store only) may be worn to school from November-March regardless of the temperature.
 If the temperature is 40 degrees or below as indicated by accuweather.com at 6:00 a.m. in any other month, the students may wear sweatpants at that time as well.
 Once the sweatpants are worn to school, the student will not be allowed to remove the sweatpants.
 This includes P.E. and recess.
 The sweatpants must be worn with the school uniform shirt and a school regulation sweatshirt.
 The students do not have to wear the sweatpants over their shorts or pants.
 The regulation uniform shirt must be tucked inside the sweatpants at all times.